-It recently teamed up with BehaviourWorks Australia and Monash University’s Faculty of Education to tackle avoidable food waste in WA schools.
-Was it crusts on the bread?
-Bananas going brown by the time lunch rolled around?
-Strange unidentifiable meat products?
+WWS teamed up with BehaviourWorks and Monash University’s Faculty of Education to tackle avoidable food waste in WA schools.

-Plunging into the research literature to explore the problem, BWA came up with two behaviours that would reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food they took to school and the second was for kids to make sure they took any leftover food back home.
+The rapid review revealed two behaviours that could reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food taken to school and the second was for kids to make sure they took any leftover food back home.

-Six hundred parents and six hundred students in WA were chosen at random to take part in a survey and were asked which of these behaviours they were currently doing and about their beliefs of the advantages/disadvantages, and barriers/enablers of these behaviours.
+Six hundred parents and 600 students in WA were chosen at random to take part in a survey.
+They were asked which of these behaviours they were currently doing and about their beliefs of the advantages/disadvantages and barriers/enablers of these behaviours.

-The results showed that change isn’t as simple as growling “make sure you eat your vegemite sandwiches, you little scallywag/cheeky monkey/child ‘o mine”.
+The results showed that change isn’t as simple as growling “make sure you eat your sandwiches”.

 Getting parents and their kids to adopt these behaviours would require some tweaks and a kind of homework.